esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 - **SIGN_EXT**
   - _SW access_: rw
-  - _Description_: enables the sign extension, which can be performed only if the output datatype is wider that the source datatype
+  - _Description_: enables the sign extension, which can be performed only if the output datatype is wider than the source datatype

 <hr>